firecracker-microvm/firecracker/docs/design.md

 lightweight *micro* Virtual Machines or microVMs.
 Firecracker microVMs combine the security and workload isolation properties of traditional VMs with the speed, agility and resource efficiency enabled by containers.
-They provide a secure, trusted environment for multi-tenant services, while maintaining minimal overhead.
+They provide a secure, trusted environment for multitenant services, while maintaining minimal overhead.

 The scope of this document is to describe the features and architecture of the